paasim/ahd-scripts/README.md

-# A Haskell script for converting parts of exported Apple health data to tabular format
+# Script for converting parts of exported Apple health data to tabular format

-Currently contains functionality to converting parts of the activity summary and the workout data to a csv.
+Currently contains functionality to converting parts of the activity summary and the workout data to a csv using Haskell and a bash script that exports heart rate data.

 ## Requirements